 To prove retaliation, document all workplace interactions, communication related to your medical leave, and any adverse actions taken against you after your leave.
 Collect performance evaluations and identify potential witnesses to support your case.

-Employees are protected under both federal and state laws, including the Family and Medical Leave Act (FMLA) and the California Family Rights Act (CFRA), which prohibit employers from taking retaliatory actions against employees who use their medical leave rights.
+Employees are generally protected under both federal and state laws, including the Family and Medical Leave Act (FMLA) and the California Family Rights Act (CFRA), which prohibit employers from taking retaliatory actions against employees who use their medical leave rights.

 What steps should I take if I experience retaliation after my medical leave?